Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

 1. You can also view your workflow configuration by clicking on the **Preview file** button.

-1. Navigate to your GitHub repository and under **Actions** tab, you'll notice that the build has started for your web app.
-Wait for GitHub action workflow build and deploy to succeed
+1. Navigate to your GitHub repository, and under the **Actions** tab, you'll notice that the build has started for your web app.
+Wait for the GitHub action workflow to be built and deployed to succeed.

    ![](../../media/challenge3-github-build.png)

 ## Task 3: Get the app working on Azure

-In this task, you'll verify that the GitHub action pipeline build is succeeded, the workflow file is created and if your  web app is working as expected on Azure.
+In this task, you'll verify that the GitHub action pipeline build has succeeded, the workflow file has been created, and your  web app is working as expected on Azure.

-1. In your GitHub repository Actions setting, verify that the pipeline build of both the jobs succeeded **(1)**.
+1. In your GitHub repository Actions setting, verify that the pipeline build of both jobs has succeeded **(1)**.

    ![](../../media/challenge3-github-build-verify.png)